 First-year applications are considered for Fall Semester admission only.
 In order to apply, you must have or plan to obtain a bachelor's degree from a regionally accredited college or university or a foreign equivalent prior to your anticipated date of enrollment.

-The application is available electronically at the Law School Admissions Council (LSAC) website at lsac.org.
+The application is available electronically on the Law School Admissions Council (LSAC) website.
 All supporting documentation must be submitted through a valid Credential Assembly Service (CAS) account.

 Admission to Seton Hall Law is selective and competitive.
 Decisions are based primarily on academic record and LSAT score, but work experience, school or community service and other interests are taken into consideration.
 The volume of applications received prevents our use of interviews, but we encourage you to utilize the personal statement in the application to convey the information you would impart in an interview.